The Social Contract: Reception

 The French philosopher Voltaire used his publications to criticise and mock Rousseau, but also to defend free expression.
 In his Idées républicaines (1765), he reacted to the news that The Social Contract had been burned in Geneva, saying "The operation of burning it was perhaps as odious as that of writing it. […] To burn a book of argument is to say: 'We do not have enough wit to reply to it.'"
-The work was also banned in Paris.
+The work was also banned in Paris and was forbidden by the Church being listed on the Index Librorum Prohibitorum.

 The work received a refutation called The Confusion of the Social Contract by Jean-Jacques Rousseau by the Jesuit Alfonso Muzzarelli in Italy in 1794.

-The influence of Rousseau on Maximilien Robespierre from his diary during the Estates-General of 1789:
+The influence of Rousseau on Maximilien Robespierre from his diary during the Estates General of 1789: